-GAUTAMA's nurse became the first nun, and it was asked, "How are we monks to behave when we see women?"
+GAUTAMA's nurse became the first nun, and it was asked.
+"How are we monks to behave when we see women?"
 The MASTER answered, "Do not see them."
-"But if we should see them, what are we to do?"
+"But if we should see them, what are we to do ?"
 "Do not speak to them."
 "But if they speak to us, what then?"
 "Let your thoughts be fixed in deep meditation."

-The justice of woman's rights, however, having been admitted, they were placed entirely under the direction of monks, and were subject to the male order in all matters of discipline.
+The justice of woman's rights, howplaced entirely under the direction of monks, and were subject to the male order in all matters of discipline.
 They even had to rise in the presence of a monk and remain standing.

 A lay order was also established, where there was marrying and giving in marriage; for Prince GAUTAMA, as all other reformers, had to take the world as He found it; and we find Him the greatest of indian reformers, exceedingly tolerant of hinduism, though opposing the priestcraft and superstition of brahmanism.
-That tolerance of others' religion was the essence of His own is proven by the edict of the buddhist king, Asoka, to the effect that, the "beloved of the Gods honors all forms of religious faith: there ought to be reverence for one's own faith, and er think nor say that your own religion is the best, nor denounce the religion of others."
+That tolerance of others' religion was the essence of His own is proven by the edict of the buddhist king, Asoka, to the effect that, the "beloved of the Gods honors all forms of religious faith; there ought to be reverence for one's own faith, and tNotice that the belief, that Jesus was a buddhist, is becoming more and more common here in the West .- FD.

-\Our christian friend seems to think that the Doctrine of Enlightenment was not evolved out of Himself by the ENLIGHTEN-EP ONE, but out of brahmanism; to us a very strange thought.-ED.
+^{}Our christian friend seems to think that the Doctrine of Enlightenment was not evolved out of Himself by the ENLIGHTEN-ED ONE, but out of brahmanism; to us a very strange thought .--- ED.